Nisinii/AudioCraft/README.md

 # Audio Craft - AI-Powered Adaptive Audio Script Generator

-Audio Craft is an innovative script generation system that transforms textual narratives—such as book chapters or storylines—into fully-realized audio scripts.
+Audio Craft is an innovative script generation system that transforms textual narratives, such as book chapters or storylines, into fully-realized audio scripts.
 It intelligently incorporates customization of tone, genre, and creativity level, empowering users to adapt outputs to specific storytelling needs.

 ## Key Features